mapcrafter/mapcrafter/docs/logging.rst

     **Default:** ``INFO``

-    This is the verbosity of the log sink, i.e. the minimum log level of messages the log sink outputs messages.
+    This is the verbosity of the log sink, i.e. the minimum log level a message must have to be handled by the log sink.
 Available log levels are (according to syslog):

     * ``DEBUG``, ``INFO``, ``NOTICE``, ``WARNING``, ``ERROR``, ``FATAL``, ``ALERT``, ``EMERGENCY``